Beltus/blog/_blog/2020-01-20-learning-new-language.md

 ![](https://beltus.github.io/vision/images/l1.jpg)

 How fast do you want to learn this new language?
 4 months?.
 9 months? or 1 year?
 Then here is what you must do.
 Get your travel bag-pack and move to an environment where you know this language is spoken the most.
 You got to inundate yourself in it.
 You have to be in a place where almost everyone speaks this language.
 Everywhere you turn your ears should pick up sound waves that correspond to this alien language.
-This way, you will inherently force yourself to learn so fast that, your brain will have no choice but to start messing sense out of the chaos.
+This way, you will inherently force yourself to learn so fast that, your brain will have no choice but to start making sense out of the chaos.
 I call this ***making use of our survival instincts***.
 This is precisely how I was able to fluently speak French within 4 months and the Turkish language with 7 months.
 I moved from my hometown-Bamenda in Cameroon to the capital city Yaounde(90% french speakers).
 Later I then moved to Istanbul-Turkey where I learned the Turkish language.

 ## 2. Buy a Tiny Notebook.